haxtheweb/edtechjoker/draft-outline.md

     : ``; // otherwise render nothing
 }
 ```
+- When leveraging these approaches; having Network Inspector open (right click, inspect, network tab) so that you can see when the images load to ensure it's as they are visible as opposed to all on initial load

 ## 9.3 - Working day in class
 - Work to get Check-in 1 far along as possible